The 10 most annoying concert behaviours

 9. Filming the entire show on your iPhone.

 This distracts people even worse than taking pictures, and usually results in an equally horrid product.
-The sad irony is that people tend to film their favorite songs, but the smiles on their faces are gone when all their concentration goes into capturing these moments on film.
+The sad irony is that people tend to film their favourite songs, but the smiles on their faces are gone when all their concentration goes into capturing these moments on film.
 Tomorrow morning, YouTube will be cluttered with crappy cellphone videos of every song from whatever show you’re seeing.
 There’s no need to add to that.
 You paid good money to see a show, and you’re joylessly watching it through a tiny screen on your iPhone.
 It just doesn’t make any sense.

 10. Yelling “Sit down!” at people who are standing up.

-This is a real problem at theater and arena shows that attract fans over the age of, say, 40.
+This is a real problem at theatre and arena shows that attract fans over the age of, say, 40.
 Nobody can quite agree when to stand or when to sit down.
 Inevitably, there are some people standing right in front of people that wish to remain seated.
 Between songs, someone will scream “Sit down!”
 The stander either obliges, or yells back something like “Go fuck yourself.”
 The person in the seat just seethes with rage, and the tension seeps through the whole section.
 Often the person is standing only because someone in front of them is standing.
 It leads to chaos, and grumpy old people spending the entire show miserable.
 This has to stop.
 Here’s a simple rule of thumb: If you can’t see, stand up.
 It’s very easy.
 Inversely, if everyone in front of you is seated, sit down.
 Go with the flow and just relax.
 We’re all in this concert together.